 - Line a large, rimmed baking sheet with parchment paper and set it aside.
 In a large bowl, place the oats, coconut flakes, hemp seeds, oat flour, and salt, and mix to combine well.
 Set the bowl aside.

-- If you would like to intensify the flavor of the whole oats, coconut, and seeds, place them all together on a lined baking sheet in a single layer and toast them in a 300°F oven (or toaster oven, in batches) for about 15 minutes, stirring once.
+- To intensify the flavor of the whole oats, coconut, and seeds, place them all together on a lined baking sheet in a single layer and toast them in a 300°F oven (or toaster oven, in batches) for about 15 minutes, stirring once.
 Then, transfer them to a large bowl, add the salt, and proceed with the recipe as written.

 - Create a well in the center of the dry ingredients, add the peanut butter, honey, and vanilla extract or other flavoring, and mix until well-combined.
 Allow the mixture to cool for at least 10 minute.